GoogleCloudPlatform/k8s-cloudkms-plugin/README.md

 If you are interested in an additional layer of encryption when running Kubernetes on Google Kubernetes Engine (GKE), GKE provides this feature out-of-the-box (currently in beta).
-In other words, you don't need to build, deploy and manage this plugin when running on GKE--GKE does all of this for you.
+In other words, you don't need to build, deploy and manage this plugin when running on GKE - GKE does all of this for you.
 * See this [blog](https://cloud.google.com/blog/products/containers-kubernetes/exploring-container-security-encrypting-kubernetes-secrets-with-cloud-kms) for more details
 * Here is a [link](https://cloud.google.com/kubernetes-engine/docs/how-to/encrypting-secrets) to GKE's documentation for this feature
 * We also gave a [talk](https://www.youtube.com/watch?v=rLHJZE2XKl8) about encryption of secrets in Kubernetes at Kubecon China 2017